ravi0130/azure-avs-microhack/docs/NSX_Familiarisation.md

 <img src="/home/ravi/azure-avs-microhack/Images/NSX/NSX_image13.png">

-7. Click the IP addresses and then provide the IP address of the AVS Microhack Tinycore5 VM and then press apply
+7. Click the IP addresses and then provide the IP address of the AVS mhack-tinycore-5 VM and then press apply

 <img src="/home/ravi/azure-avs-microhack/Images/NSX/NSX_image14.png">